 Although dracaena does require higher than normal household humidity levels, best provided by a cheap humidifier, lower humidity levels are very unlikely to lead to leaf loss.

-Fixing incorrect light
+Fix incorrect light conditions

 Dracaena, like all plants, require light for photosynthesis.